LaherMaciel/cub3d/project_extras/docs/CONTRIBUTING.md

 - Test your changes thoroughly before submitting
 - Ensure the project builds without errors

-## Code Review Process
+## Pull Request Process

 1. Ensure your code follows the style guide
 2. Update documentation if needed
 3. Add tests if applicable
 4. Request review from your collaborator
-5. Address any feedback before finalizing
+5. Address any feedback before merging

 ## Communication